pixel-ports/docs-hub/docs/index.md

 - **GIS**: Geolocated data (sensors, devices, services, data result) is represented in a map view, which offers the geospatial interpretation of the data and allows interpolation of information, detecting potential sources of anomalies, etc.
 - **Notifications**: Coming from executions of predefined rules/conditions, this channel allows the transmission of high-importance or actionable information to the appropriate addressee(s), doing it in the specific moment when the information is useful for informed decision-making, establishing prevention mechanisms or doing meaningful reports.

-Check the [latest documentation](https://docs-hub-dashboard.readthedocs.io/)  with tutorials and code access (TODO). t
+Check the [latest documentation](https://docs-hub-dashboard.readthedocs.io/)  with tutorials and code access.

 <p align="center">
 <img src="img/PIXEL_dashboard.jpg" alt="PIXEL Dashboard" align="center" />
 </p>